History of the Cleveland Cavaliers: 2018–2021: Growing pains

-2021–present: Success with the Big 4
+2021–2022: Rebuilding

 With the third pick in 2021 NBA draft, the Cavs selected power forward Evan Mobley out of USC, and also acquired point guard Ricky Rubio, re-signed center Jarrett Allen, and traded for forward Lauri Markkanen.
 For the '21-'22 season. the Cavaliers would go against recent NBA "small ball" trends by starting three near seven-footers in Mobley, Allen, and Markkanen - a troika which would become known as the "Tower City" lineup (a reference to Tower City Center in downtown Cleveland) along with guards Sexton and Garland, and wingmen Osman and Okoro to form the young core, with Love and Rubio providing veteran leadership off the bench.
 Though Sexton and Rubio would both suffer season ending knee injuries during the season, the team defied expectations, and was a contender in the Eastern Conference.
 In early 2022, the team traded for two-time NBA Champion Rajon Rondo, and he essentially took over Rubio's role as the veteran backup point guard, and would trade Rubio and some draft picks to the Indiana Pacers for wingman Caris LeVert.
 Garland and Allen would subsequently be named to the 2022 NBA All-Star Team - with the game itself having been played at Rocket Mortgage FieldHouse on February 20, 2022.
-The Cavs would finish the season with a 44-38 record and qualified for the NBA Play-In Tournament.
+The Cavs would finish the season with a 44–38 record and qualified for the NBA play-in tournament.
 The team however would not advance further, as they lost the 7 vs. 8 game to the Brooklyn Nets, and the 8 vs. 9 game to the Atlanta Hawks, ending their season.